tumblr/docs/npf-spec.md

 ### Overall Post size limit

-There is an overall limit of 1MB (one megabyte) to a Post's total size.
+There is an overall limit of 1MB (one megabyte) to a Post's total byte size when it's stored.
+This does not include uploaded media data like images, video, and audio, which have their own limits; this just includes the Post's text content and any references to uploaded media.
 Theoretically this is 1 million characters, but since the NPF JSON itself takes up character space when stored, in practice the total limit is probably closer to 900,000 characters.

 ### Total Content Blocks Limit